mishatuesday/mishatuesday.github.io/_posts/2022-11-17-CORS-in-a-local-Sinatra-development-environment.markdown

 *It can also prevent **authorized** API access if you don't know about it.*

+**The problem in a nutshell:** I had React running on port 3000 and Sinatra running on port 9292, and CORS was not set up to accept cross-origin requests.
+Where did I even get my `config.ru` file?
+I don't remember, but `Rack::Cors` was not in it.
+If you are running React and a Sinatra API locally, and your data won't show up in your React app, this may be why.

-**TLer; DRier:** My first solution worked for GET requests, but not for POST requests.
+**The TLer; DRier solution:** My first solution (below) worked for GET requests, but not for POST requests.
 I learned the real, global way to fix this (rarely encountered) issue.

 Put this in your `config.ru` file:
 {% highlight ruby %}